What are the Italian feminine nouns? How do you tell them apart from masculine ones?

 Quanti anni ha la regina d’Inghilterra?

-How old is the queen of England?
+How old is the Queen of England?

 Questa attrice ha recitato in molti film.

-This actress has acted in many films.
+This actress has acted in many movies.

-Job professions in -ista
+Job titles in -ista

 La giornalista parla al microfono.